Orangemen heading back to state tournament

 "Defensively, outside of the fourth quarter and a few possessions in the second quarter, it was the best we've played defensively," Ribble said.
 "On offense we really shared the ball and attacked the basket -- and it was just the best games we've played on offense as well."

-The Orangemen used a stifling defense to build a 14-3 lead in the first quarter and they would never relinquish it.
-York would cut the lead to six in the second quarter, but a big run at the end of the quarter half gave the Orangemen a 26-15 half time lead.
+The Orangemen used a stifling defense to build a 14-3 lead in the first quarter that they would never relinquish.
+York would cut the lead to six in the second quarter, but a big run at the end of the quarter gave the Orangemen a 26-15 half time lead.

 People are also reading…